electrichive/waggledance/index.md

 Pick one roadmap and dive right in.

 #### Learning Programs
-Check out one of these three learning programs, and follow them.
+Check out one of these three learning programs, and choose one to work on.
 I would recommend Free Code Camp if you want to stick with Javascript, and Odin Project if you want to try out Ruby.
-(Sorry, there isn't a strong alternative I'm aware of that focuses on Python.)
+(There isn't currently a strong alternative that uses Python, but Free Code Camp should be coming out with some modules for Python in 2020.)
 - [Free Code Camp](https://www.freecodecamp.org/)
     * FCC covers HTML, CSS and Javascript, and covers a wide range of topics.
     * FCC works primarily through interactive browser exercises.